andrew-engellant/assignment-analyzing-synthetic-data-andrew-engellant/README.md

 8. Post your knitted results to the forum on Moodle at the bottom of the Week 8 page.
 Let the data creator know you've posted so they can review your work.

 I implore you: read your finished knitted document!
 By this point in the semester you should be producing reports that look good and are free of typos.

+## Feedback

+This is a very boring title at the top here...

+Nice job on the analysis for the linear model.
+The relationship between lines and issues was a good one to uncover.
+One thing I'd typically do is re-fit the model and run an anova with lines included after issues.
+Then you may get a better sense of its importance.

+You're doing all the right things on assessing your tree model.
+Since you're doing a regression tree, you're limiited to things like R^2, RMSE, MAE, etc.

+Theoretically I'd be interested in a more explicit comparison of the values you're finding, but that's not enough to require a revision.
+Nice work.